 Understanding the why, is all about determining why you are running your conference.
 A conference is an opportunity for you to be a leader of change; to collect some of the biggest and brightest minds in your industry and solve a problem you all share.
 The problem could be a lack of investment in technology.
 It may be a lack of diversity or representation or even a disturbing trend that looks set to rock the foundations of your industry.
 What is the biggest cause for concern among your network?
 What conversations are you hearing time and time again?

-Conducting an initial brainstorm with the events team can determine this important factor which will ultimately guide all future decisions.
+Conducting an initial brainstorming with the events team can determine this important factor which will ultimately guide all future decisions.
 This meeting will also help you organize your team.
 You must always keep this why at the forefront of everyone’s mind.
 With a clear vision, it will be much easier to pull together a cohesive conference.
 There’s a lot of competition for conferences.
 Organizing one is a big project so make sure you and the rest of your team understand why your conference is happening.
 Knowing the ‘why’ will help guide the rest of your planning process and will definitely affect your choice of venue.

 Understanding your target audience and audience demographic is paramount.
 Every element of the event should come together to create a positive experience for the attendees.